 This breed was formerly a working cat used to hunt rodents and vermin.
 She is very muscular, but not that tall.
 And her coat is also not that long, which means she’s fairly easy to maintain.

-Because of her hunter genes, she can be a threat to some smaller animals, like birds or hamsters.
+Because of her hunter genes, she can be a threat to some smaller animals, like hamsters or birds.

 So, if you happen to have those in your home already, bear in mind you will have to keep a close eye on your kitty to see how she “interacts” with them.
 You might even have to consider making some adjustments around your home, like always keeping them separated.